GNOME/orca/README.md

 a "Key Bindings" tab that lists the keyboard binding for Orca.

-For more information, see the Orca documentation which is available within Orca as well as at: <https://help.gnome.org/users/orca/stable/>
+For more information, see the Orca documentation which is available within Orca as well as at <https://gnome.pages.gitlab.gnome.org/orca/help>.

 ## Orca's Scripts and Features